rabinadk1/hugo-academic-website/content/authors/admin/_index.md

 ---
 title: Rabin Adhikari
-role: Research Assistant
+role: MS in Data Science and AI
 avatar_filename: avatar.jpg
-bio: Currently researching on semi-supervised and multi-modal learning, Medical Imaging, and Natural Language Processing
+bio: Pursuing a Master’s in Data Science and AI at Saarland University, I specialize in machine learning, focusing on semi-supervised and multimodal learning, and NLP.
+Experienced in developing AI solutions at NAAMII, I aim to contribute to impactful research and practical applications.
 interests:
   - Deep Learning
   - Machine Learning